BernardQuatermass/exim-wiki/EximNewCommitter.md

 4. A Github account-name, if you have one, to be linked to the Exim group.

-5. Any Twitter and Google+ account-names you want associated with Exim and shared to other developers; any communication preferences for off-list contact.
+5. Any social media account-names you want associated with Exim and shared to other developers; any communication preferences for off-list contact.